 |Application for Admission (US Applicants)

 FSU DURP Assistantship for Underrepresented Students in Planning

-Two-year research assistantship including a $12,000 annual stipend and 24-credit hours of tuition waiver each year.
-Assignment to work with a faculty member in the department on research pertaining to issues of justice and equity in the field of planning.
+Two-year research assistantship including an annual stipend and 24-credit hours of tuition waiver each year.
+Assignment to work with a faculty member in the department on research pertaining to issues of justice in the field of planning.
 Renewable after the first year depending on performance.
 The assignment will either be with the same or a new faculty member in the second year.

 FSU/FDOT Transit Fellow Program